Analytics of Longitudinal System Monitoring Data for Performance Prediction

 \section{Summary and Future Work}

-In this paper, we presented an data analytics study of longitudinal system-wide monitoring data to predict the performance of unseen jobs in the queue.
+In summary, we presented a data analytics study of longitudinal system-wide monitoring data to predict the performance of unseen jobs pending in the scheduler queue.
 We presented a pipeline for extracting relevant data from a time series, creating interpretable derived features, reducing the data, and filtering and aggregating it in meaningful ways.
 We then created several prediction models that only look at prior system state before a job starts executing to predict its runtime.
-Our models demonstrated good performance on two different metrics and also helped in identifying important input features.

-We then demonstrated that using three network hardware counters and looking at their median values, we could classify jobs in a dataset into likely fast and likely slow with statistically significant results.
-This demonstrates that an intelligent job scheduler could use a similar simple mechanism or a more complex model-based approach to forecast the performance of a pending job.
-To the best of our knowledge, we believe that this is one of the first works that uses system-wide monitoring data and connects it with control experiments to predict the performance of unseen jobs.
+Our models performed well on two different metrics and also helped in identifying important input features.
+We then demonstrated the use of three network hardware counters to classify jobs in a dataset into likely fast and likely slow with statistically significant results.
+This demonstrates that an intelligent job scheduler could use a similar simple mechanism to forecast the performance of a pending job.
+Our proposed pipeline and analysis remain relevant across different HPC systems and routers as our work can be applied to any system with LDMS data collection.

-In the future, we plan to investigate more detailed analysis of system monitoring data to detect patterns and anomalies in it.
-We also plan to create a large library of performance datasets that can be used to train machine learning models that would be successful in predicting performance of any new code.
-We also plan to improve job scheduling algorithms by incorporating machine learning models to make real-time decisions that reduce performance variability.
+In the future, we plan to perform more detailed analysis of system- and facility-wide monitoring data to detect patterns and anomalies in it.
+We also plan to create a large library of performance datasets that can be used to train machine learning models that would be successful in predicting the performance of any new code.
+We also plan to modify existing job scheduling algorithms to incorporate machine learning models for making real-time decisions that reduce performance variability.